 This bill amends Alaska's insurance laws to require health care insurers to provide coverage for the prophylaxis, diagnosis, and treatment of pediatric autoimmune neuropsychiatric disorders associated with streptococcal infections and pediatric acute-onset neuropsychiatric syndrome.
-The coverage mandated includes various treatment options such as antimicrobials, medication, behavioral therapies, immunomodulating medicines, plasma exchange, and intravenous immunoglobulin therapy.
+The coverage must include a range of treatments such as antimicrobials, medication, behavioral therapies, immunomodulating medicines, plasma exchange, and intravenous immunoglobulin therapy.
 Insurers are prohibited from denying or delaying coverage based on previous treatments, diagnostic names, or age, and they cannot impose restrictions that are inconsistent with established treatment guidelines.
+Additionally, the bill ensures that coverage for these disorders is not more restrictive than coverage for other illnesses.

 Statutes affected: